adamreidsmith/ember/README.md

 				</tr>
 			</thead>
 				<tr style='border-bottom: 1px solid #eee;'>
-					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember.git/blob/master/examples/teleportation.mojo'>teleportation.mojo</a></b></td>
+					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember/blob/master/examples/teleportation.mojo'>teleportation.mojo</a></b></td>
-					<td style='padding: 8px;'>- The <code>teleportation.mojo</code> example demonstrates quantum teleportation using the Ember quantum computing framework<br>- It simulates Alice sending a quantum state to Bob via classical communication and a pre-shared entangled state<br>- The code constructs a quantum circuit implementing the teleportation protocol, simulates its execution, and verifies the successful transfer of the quantum state, accounting for global phase differences.</td>
+					<td style='padding: 8px;'>- Quantum teleportation demonstrates the transfer of a quantum state from one qubit to another, leveraging entanglement and classical communication<br>- The <code>teleportation.mojo</code> file orchestrates this process by combining several sub-circuits – state preparation, entanglement generation, basis change, and measurement – to achieve the state transfer<br>- It serves as a core example within the project.</td>
 				</tr>
 				<tr style='border-bottom: 1px solid #eee;'>
-					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember.git/blob/master/examples/grover.mojo'>grover.mojo</a></b></td>
+					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember/blob/master/examples/grover.mojo'>grover.mojo</a></b></td>
-					<td style='padding: 8px;'>- Grovers algorithm implementation demonstrates quantum search<br>- It constructs a quantum circuit that efficiently locates a specific state within a larger search space using an oracle and diffuser<br>- The algorithm iteratively amplifies the amplitude of the target state, significantly increasing its probability of measurement<br>- Simulation verifies the algorithms success by identifying the marked state with high probability.</td>
+					<td style='padding: 8px;'>- Grovers algorithm implementation efficiently searches an unstructured dataset using quantum principles<br>- It leverages a quantum circuit to create a uniform superposition, iteratively applies an oracle to mark the target state, and amplifies its amplitude via a diffuser<br>- The process culminates in a measurement, revealing the marked state with high probability.</td>
 				</tr>
 				<tr style='border-bottom: 1px solid #eee;'>
-					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember.git/blob/master/examples/fourier.mojo'>fourier.mojo</a></b></td>
+					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember/blob/master/examples/fourier.mojo'>fourier.mojo</a></b></td>
-					<td style='padding: 8px;'>- The <code>examples/fourier.mojo</code> file provides an implementation of the Quantum Fourier Transform (QFT) algorithm<br>- It constructs a QFT circuit, allowing for approximation to reduce gate count, and applies it to a sample quantum state<br>- The code then verifies the transformations correctness by applying the inverse QFT, demonstrating the algorithms functionality within the Ember quantum computing framework<br>- This example showcases QFT's use in quantum computation.</td>
+					<td style='padding: 8px;'>- Quantum Fourier Transform implementation facilitates the transformation of quantum states, a core component in algorithms like Shors factoring<br>- It constructs a quantum circuit that applies the QFT to an initial state, enabling verification through application of the inverse transform<br>- This process demonstrates a fundamental quantum computation technique.</td>
 				</tr>
 			</table>
 		</blockquote>